Boston : A. Williams and company, 1870.

 The very small amount of attention that has been given to the above wonderful case, by the profession in this country, as well as in Europe, can only be explained by the fact that it far transcends any case of recovery from injury of the head that can be found in the records of surgery.
 It was too monstrous for belief, and yet Dr. Harlow has at last furnished evidence that leaves no question in regard to it. — page 149.

-The frontispiece is a photomontage showing three views of the skull of Phineas Gage.
-A fourth view shows the skull next to a 3 ½ foot iron bar that passed through his head when an explosive charge that he was tamping down detonated prematurely.
-Gage survived, living another 12 ½ years.
-His attending physician was Dr. John Martyn Harlow of Woburn, Vermont who wrote two papers on this extraordinary case, the first one appearing in the Boston Medical and Surgical Journal 2 three months after the accident.
+The frontispiece is a photomontage showing four views of the skull of Phineas Gage.
+The fourth view shows his skull placed next to the 3 ½ foot custom-forged iron bar he used in highway construction to tamp down explosive packing in holes drilled into rock escarpments.
+One of these charges detonated prematurely and the bar passed through his head, but Gage survived and lived another 12 ½ years.
+His attending physician was Dr. John Martyn Harlow (1819-1907) of Woburn, Vermont, who wrote two papers on this extraordinary case, the first one appearing in the Boston Medical and Surgical Journal, three months after the accident.2

 The following link will bring up Jackson's transcription of Harlow's notes on the Phineas Gage case including a description of Gage's skull which Harlow donated to the museum and is listed as specimen #949 »».
 There are also descriptions of the iron bar (specimen #3106), a plaster cast of Gage's head made by Dr. Bigelow (specimen #960) and a skull model Bigelow made to demonstrate the angle of the path taken by the iron bar (specimen #951).

-The following link will bring up Jackson's transcription of Bigelow's notes to another case remarkably similar to that of Phineas Gage; a man whose head was pierced by a gas pipe not that dimensionally different than Gage's custom forged tamping iron: Specimens #952 and 3107 »».
+The next link will bring up Jackson's transcription of Bigelow's notes to another case remarkably similar to that of Phineas Gage — a man whose head was pierced by a gas pipe not that dimensionally different than Gage's tamping iron: Specimens #952 and 3107 »».
 Bigelow comments on the aphasia he found in his subject, but he makes no mention of damage to Broca's region of the brain which could have caused this debility.
-A brilliant surgeon, Bigelow would have known of Pierre Paul Broca's 1861 work6 which placed the speech function to the inferior side of the left frontal lobe.
-By omitting this reference Bigelow seems to be making a point of his skepticism of regional brain function, a point he emphasizes by observing that his patient suffered no paralysis — Broca's subject did suffer a hemiparalysis from brain lesion.
+A brilliant surgeon, Bigelow would have known of Pierre Paul Broca's 1861 work which placed the speech function to the inferior side of the left frontal lobe.6, 7 By omitting this reference Bigelow seems to be making a point of his skepticism of regional brain function, a point he emphasizes by observing that his patient suffered no paralysis — Broca's subject did suffer a hemiparalysis from brain lesion.
 To be fair to Bigelow, the gas-pipe probably missed Broca's region and damaged instead both the motor and auditory cortices although bone fragment could have been pushed into the left prefrontal lobe.
 Unfortunately a chance for an important autopsy was missed when Bigelow's patient returned to Ohio and presumably died there.

 1. Holmes, Oliver Wendell, 1809-1894.
 Medical essays, 1842-1882 ;